-The following definitions apply to terms used in the Description and Comments and Mitigation sections of this appendix.
+The following definitions apply to terms used in the "Description" of this appendix.

 Defensible Space: An area around a structure where fuels and vegetation are modified, cleared, or reduced to slow the spread of wildfire toward or from the structure.
 The design and extent of the defensible space is based on fuels, topography, and the design and materials of the structure.